BertrandConxy/Tax-Geek-AI-chatbot/README.md

 # Tax Geek - AI chatbot

-This project is a Streamlit application designed to allow users to ask questions related to tax law.
+This project is a Langchain chatbot app designed to allow users to ask questions related to tax law.
 It leverages OpenAI embeddings to process and retrieve contextually relevant answers from a collection of tax law documents(RAG system).

 ## Features
 - **Vector embeddings:** Automatically process PDF files into embeddings using Chroma and OpenAI.